InnovatingAI/AutoMind/README.md

 🔍 **Expert Knowledge Base**
 Aggregates human expertise from 455 Kaggle competitions (3,237 top solutions) and top-tier research papers via intelligent hierarchical labeling.

+> [!Note]
-> Note: Solutions from the same task as the test task will be identified and discarded after knowledge recall to to **prevent the agent from plagiarism**.
+> Solutions from the same task as the test task will be identified and discarded after knowledge recall to to **prevent the agent from plagiarism**.

 Dynamically explores solutions through drafting/improving/debugging cycles, generating validated plan-code-metric nodes.